-Both mold and mildew are a form of fungus.
+Both organisms are a form of fungus.
 Mildew is actually a type of mold.
-They are members of a large variety of micro-organisms which include fungi, algae, rusts, yeasts and bacteria.
-The ability to exist on just about any type of material gives microorganisms the dubious distinction of being called the chief agents of deterioration.
+They are members of a large variety of micro-organisms which include fungi, algae, rusts, yeasts, and bacteria.
+The ability to exist on just about any type of material (as long as there is organic material on it) gives micro-organisms the dubious distinction of being called the chief agents of deterioration.

 While mold can survive on non-living materials such as tile and plastic as well as on plants, mildew specifically seeks out animal and plant goods and is especially devastating to crops.

 Regardless of the particular organic material that may be present, neither mold nor mildew can resist surfaces where there is moisture.
 They both prosper in dark, humid, damp and poorly ventilated environments.

 Does it surprise you to know that mold and mildew are invisible and odorless?!
 What are those black, green, yellow, etc. spots then?
 And what about that moldy odor?
 What you are actually seeing and smelling is the end result of the digestive process of these micro-organisms as they eat through your organic possessions.